Makita EK7651H Comes Out as the World’s First 4-Stroke Power Cutter

 One of the really big deals about Makita’s MM4 4-Stroke Engine technology is how much power they’ve managed to harness with it.
 Typically, equally sized 2-stroke and 4-stroke engines will perform heavily in favor of the 2-stroke.
 Makita developed the engine on this power cutter to make you forget that was ever a consideration.

 Eliminating the need to mix oil and gas is a nice feature of 4-stroke engines, but it’s only one of the useful features of the Makita EK7651H power cutter.

 Internally, there’s a lot going on that affects durability.
-Air intake is improved by a five stage filtration system that includes advance direction air flow.
-The exhaust outlet is shielded and the spark arrestor screen has been enlarged to help prevent contaminates from restricting air flow.
+Air intake is improved by a five-stage filtration system that includes advanced direction airflow.
+The exhaust outlet is shielded and the spark arrestor screen has been enlarged to help prevent contaminates from restricting airflow.

-The engine piston features a three ring design.
+The engine piston features a three-ring design.
 The rods, followers, and valves have all been treated through a proprietary process designed to minimize wear.
-An advanced oil separation and lubrication system works to improve the entire valve train durability and overall engine life.
+Advanced oil separation and lubrication systems work to improve the entire valve train durability and overall engine life.

 Pull start force has been reduced by 40 percent with the help of an automatic engine decompression valve.
 Even though starting is consistent and easy, a primer bulb and choke switch are in place when conditions are a little tougher.
 The carburetor design is pressure compensated with a vented choke plate to optimize fuel delivery while at the same time reducing the occurrence of flooding during cold starts.

 Once running, the power cutter can be held or simply guided along the ground or floor using the aluminum wheels on the bottom, just behind the blade.
 When you’re not using them, they retract to prevent any unwanted rolling.
 The cutting arm can be changed from center to flush (outboard) depending on the needs of the job.